Call for Proposals

-Because the data include school district, county, and state identifiers, researchers can link them to any other source of school district data.
-Applicants are encouraged to submit proposals utilizing this new data resource (in combination with other data sources).
+Because the data include school, school district, county, and state identifiers, researchers can link them to any other source of school district data.
+Applicants are encouraged to submit proposals utilizing this new data resource (especially, in combination with other data sources).

-Studies may make use of variation across places (school districts, counties, metropolitan areas, states), grades (grades 3-8), years (2009-2015), birth cohorts (there are 12 birth cohorts in the data – born roughly 1995-2006), and student subgroups to identify mechanisms that affect inequality.
-For example, if researchers were able to identify policies and practices that affected certain grades (such as middle school, but not elementary school) or were enacted in specific years (or in different years in different places), such variation might plausibly be used to identify the effects of some policies.
-If there were policies that affected some birth cohorts (perhaps state pre-school program began in a given year in some states and different years in others), this might produce exogenous variation in access to preschool, the effects of which might be observed by comparing the achievement patters of different cohorts as they progress through school.
+Studies may make use of variation across places (schools, school districts, counties, metropolitan areas, states), grades (grades 3-8), years (2009-2016), birth cohorts (there are 13 birth cohorts in the data – born roughly 1995-2007), and student subgroups to identify mechanisms that affect inequality.
+For example, if researchers could identify policies and practices that affected certain grades (such as middle school, but not elementary school) or were enacted in specific years (or in different years in different places), such variation might plausibly be used to identify the effects of some policies.
+If there were policies that affected some birth cohorts (perhaps state pre-school programs began in a given year in some states and different years in others), this might produce exogenous variation in access to preschool, the effects of which might be observed by comparing the achievement patters of different cohorts as they progress through school.
 Finally, policies that differentially affect some schools and/districts but not others (such as school finance policies and changes in such policies, title 1 funding, NCLB waivers or accountability sanctions, federal SIG grants, and so on) may provide a source of exogenous variation that could be used to identify the effects of specific policies on inequality.

 Examples of the types of research topics of interest include, but are not limited to, the following: